iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 ## Model columns in the project’s experiment table:

-The models will also appear in the `model` columns in the experiment tables of those projects that have been created from the Git repository to which the model belongs.
+The models will also appear as `model` columns in the experiment tables of those projects that have been created from the Git repository to which the model belongs.